shankar-dh/Vertex-AI-Training-and-Serving/README.md

 To ensure the model's optimal performance, we normalize the data.
 The normalization statistics, specifically the `mean` and `standard deviation`, are calculated based on the training data.
 The calculated normalization statistics (mean and standard deviation) are stored in a Google Cloud Bucket.

-For maintaining data quality and readiness, [Dataprep by Trifacta](https://cloud.google.com/dataprep) is employed.
-You can create flows, transform the dataset, and export the processed data seamlessly.
-It facilitates regular data inspections to handle missing values, and normalizes the data using key statistics.
-Dataprep also offers scheduling capabilities, allowing for these preprocessing tasks to be automated and run daily, ensuring the datasets used for training are always up-to-date and consistent.

-### Creating a Flow in Dataprep by Trifacta

-1. **Access Dataprep**:
-   - Open Dataprep by Trifacta in your browser.

-2. **Start a New Flow**:
-   - Navigate to the main dashboard.
-   - Click on the "Create Flow" button.

-3. **Name Your Flow**:
-   - Provide a relevant name and, if desired, a description to help identify the purpose of this flow.

-4. **Add Datasets to Your Flow**:
-   - Click on "Add Datasets".
-   - Choose to import data from various sources (local files, databases, cloud storage, etc.).
-   - Once selected, click on "Add" to add them to the flow.

-5. **Create Recipes**:
-   - Once your dataset is added, click on the dataset's name to view it.
-   - Start transforming the data by clicking on "Create Recipe".

-6. **Define Transformations**:
-   - Use the available transformation commands, functions, and visual tools to manipulate your data.
-   - Examples: filtering out rows, splitting columns, changing data formats.

-7. **Review and Save**:
-   - Review the transformations and click "Save" when satisfied.
-   - Preview results to ensure transformations produce the expected outcomes.

-8. **Export Processed Data**:
-   - After setting transformations, click on "Run Job".
-   - On completion, export the results directly to a Google Cloud Bucket.
-   - This processed data in the Google Cloud Bucket will be used for training our model.

 ## Model Training and Building
 1. **Folder Structure**: